On the geometric Brownian motion with state-dependent variable exponent diffusion term: Data usage statement

-All numerical results presented in this study were generated using the computational methods described in the manuscript, no proprietary or external datasets were used.
+All data used in the numerical experiments are generated by Monte Carlo simulation, no proprietary or external datasets were used.
 All figures and distributions obtained purely from simulating the stochastic differential equations studied in the paper by using Python programming language.